Sponka/CHEXANET/README.md

 - string
 - copy
 - scipy
-- forecaster (ensure you have the correct installation source)
+- <a href='https://pypi.org/project/astro-forecaster/'>forecaster</a> (ensure you have the correct installation source)
-- taurex (ensure you have the correct installation source)
+- <a href ='https://taurex3-public.readthedocs.io/en/latest/'>taurex</a> (ensure you have the correct installation source)
 - tensorflow (Tensorflow-gpu)
 - keras
-- wandb
 - scikit-learn
 - shap
 - joblib